backstage/backstage/docs/tutorials/quickstart-app-auth.md

         audience: https://gitlab.com # Or your self-hosted Gitlab instance URL
 ```

-2. Generate a GitLab Application client ID and secret
+### 2. Generate a Gitlab Application client ID and secret

 - Log into GitLab
 - Navigate to (Profile > Settings >